Video Product Marketing: A Practical Playbook

 - A measurement loop: Review performance, update scripts, improve the next round.

 Good video product marketing compounds when the team treats it like an operating function.
-That’s when videos stop being isolated projects and start becoming part of how the company explains itself.
+That is when videos stop being isolated projects and start becoming part of how the company explains itself.